rhzorg/frontend/README.md

 # frontend
-A frontend application for rhzorg.nl
+A frontend application for rhzorg.nl.